ROT101/learn_something/linux basics/navigation_and_file_managing/1_navigation_and_file_managment.md

 # pwd
-## :prints the current directory you are in
+## : prints the current directory you are in
     pwd
 # cd
 ## : chnages to the given directory/folder